nicobao/agora-decentralized/README.md

 - associate Nostr Wallet pub key to the user's `did:key`s that is bound to the ZK proof and its nullifier, broadcast that to Nostr
 - (cross) post normally to Nostr from Nostr Wallet

-## Ideal: supporting Both Protocols (and Others Like Farcaster), cross-posting, cross-identities, feed algorithm choice combining data from multiple social media protocol
+## Supporting both protocols and others like Farcaster and ActivityPub (Mastodon) all at once: cross-posting, cross-identities, feed algorithm choice combining data from multiple social media protocol

 ### Vision:
 **Rarimo protocol nullifier becomes the core user identifier**, binding to multiple `did:key`s (basic public keys) generated on the client side of the Agora app (using the standard WebCrypto API or secure Android/iOS storage).
 More or less one did:key per user device (smartphone, browser, etc).
 These `did:key`s would then be cryptographically bound to: